AzadNetCH/Clash/README.md

 # Clash
-Clash & SagerNet & AnXray Config Config
+YML file for Clash & SagerNet & AnXray

 In the [Clash application](https://github.com/Kr328) from:
 Profiles > New Profile > URL